d-schmidt/learnprogramming/docs/_posts/2016-01-02-which-language-ist-the-best-to-start.md

 ---
 layout: default
-title: "Which prograaming language is the best to start?"
+title: "Which programming language is the best to start?"
 categories: tutorials
 ---